Key takeaways

 What Ciqikou is

-Ciqikou is the surviving fragment of Ming-Qing-era Chongqing — a 1 sq km warren of flagstone alleys, courtyard houses, and shop-fronts that historically served as the porcelain shipping port for the city.
-The Jialing River laps directly against its western edge; up the slope are 100+ small shops, four named courtyards (Bai, Hu, Liu, Zhong), and a working Buddhist temple.
-UNESCO doesn't list Ciqikou, but it is one of the few intact Ming-Qing trading-town footprints in southwest China — and the most visited single attraction in Chongqing after Hongyadong.
+Ciqikou is the surviving fragment of Ming-Qing-era Chongqing — a warren of flagstone alleys, courtyard houses, and shop-fronts that historically served as the porcelain shipping port for the city.
+The Jialing River runs along its north-eastern edge; up the slope are 100+ small shops, restored merchant courtyards (the Zhong Family Courtyard 钟家院 is the one that charges), a porcelain-history hall in the former 宝善宫 temple, and a working Buddhist temple.
+Before the porcelain trade named it, the town was called 龙隐镇 — “the town where the dragon hid” — after the legend that the deposed Jianwen Emperor took monastic vows here.
+UNESCO doesn't list Ciqikou, but it is one of the few intact Ming-Qing trading-town footprints in southwest China, and among the city's most visited sights.

 Carved stone wall reading 磁器口 with a Sichuan-opera face-mask medallion and a porcelain-maker relief, Ciqikou, Chongqing.